-Soybean mosaic virus is a seed-borne virus that affects leaf and seed surface of the soybean causing yield losses and bad seed quality due to its smaller size and mottles on the seeds.
+Soybean mosaic virus is a seed-borne virus that affects the leaf and seed surface of the soybean causing yield losses and bad seed quality due to its smaller size and mottles on the seeds.
 Virus transmission through seed may be as high as 30%.
 Once the virus is in the field, aphids can spread it from plant to plant as they feed infecting the rest of the crops.

 SMV infection is most obvious in the youngest leaves.
 Leaf symptoms include a mosaic of light and dark green areas and rough curly leaves.
 SMV also affects pods and seeds.
 Infected pods are small, flat, have less hair, and are more curved than pods that are not infected with the virus.
 Infected seeds have discoloration and pigmented mottles of black or brown color.

-Symptom expression is also influenced by temperature – elevated temperatures limit symptom expression, whereas cool temperatures increase development of virus symptoms.
+Symptom expression is also influenced by temperature – elevated temperatures limit symptom expression, whereas cool temperatures increase the development of virus symptoms.
 Usually, the crop may look healthy until several days of cool weather in late summer or early fall, when the entire crop becomes affected.

 It’s very important to keep in mind that:

 Soybeans infested with aphids are at a higher risk of virus infection.

 Infection in the early growth stages has the greatest risk of yield loss and reduced seed quality, compared to later in the season.

 Mixed infections with SMV or other viruses can result in significantly more severe symptoms and yield loss.